anders94/disruptor/README.md

 simplicity wherever possible and requires minimal setup.

 **Note:** Some things, such as the automatic packaging and distribution of client applications, are not yet implemented.
-This is a work in progress and any help is appriciated.
+This is a work in progress.

 Install
 -----